EricNavar/AmongUsBitTorrent2/README.md

 For the first check we have to have 800 lines of runnable code.

-peerProcess.java:       214
+peerProcess.java:       240
-MessageType.java:       3
+MessageType.java:         5
-Logger.java:            78
+Logger.java:             80
-RemotePeerInfo.java:    23
+RemotePeerInfo.java:     20
 StartRemotePeers.java    85
+Server.java              90
+Client.java              70

-Total:                  403
+Total:                  590

 # Files